10 Best Product Analytics Tools Shortlist

 Many of these tools are designed with user-friendliness in mind.
 Mixpanel and Amplitude stand out for their intuitive interfaces and easy-to-understand analytics.
 On the other hand, more technical power users might gravitate towards tools like Google Analytics 4 or Heap, which offer deeper customization and more complex analysis capabilities.

 The good news for non-technical users is that many tools offer extensive resources, tutorials, and customer support to help bridge the gap for those less familiar with data analytics.
-So, whether you’re just starting out or looking to dive deeper into your product’s data, there’s likely a tool out there that matches your skill level and needs.
+So, whether you’re just starting out or looking to dive deeper into your product’s data, there’s likely a tool out there that matches your mastery of product analytics skills as well as your needs.

 Can these tools track user engagement across different devices?